Coupling Asymmetry Optimizes Collective Dynamics over Multiplex Networks: Application: Modeling the Collective Decisions of Human-AI Systems

-Notably, these specific findings are a result of the particular network layers that we study (i.e., layer 1 is an empirical social network \cite{krackhardt1987cognitive} and we generate layer 2 as a random directed graph).
+Before concluding, we emphasize that these specific findings are a result of the particular network layers that we study (i.e., layer 1 is an empirical social network \cite{krackhardt1987cognitive} and we generate layer 2 as a random directed graph).
 Thus, these network-specific findings describe the behavior of this specific model and should not be simply extrapolated to real-world decision systems.
-In general, the optimal coupling of a human-AI decisions system will greatly differ from one application to another depending on the specific details of each system, which includes the layers' unique network topologies, their respective dynamics, and one's design goals for that systems, which should include factors beyond convergence rate \cite{ezer2019trust,bansal2019beyond}.
+In general, the optimal coupling of a human-AI decisions system will greatly differ from one application to another depending on the specific details of each system, which includes the layers' unique network topologies, their respective dynamics, and one's design goals for that systems.
+In principle, one should also consider other design factors beyond convergence rate \cite{ezer2019trust,bansal2019beyond}.
 Nevertheless, our theory provides a baseline of understanding for the effects on convergence rate for human-AI decision systems in which these two network types (a social network and coordinating AI agents) are asymmetrically coupled and have different timescales for collective coordination.